alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-- Run the `./Setup_Data_Server.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
+- Run the `./Setup_SRE_Data_Server.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
 - The deployment will take around 20 minutes to complete

 ## 8. Deploy Web Application Servers (Gitlab and HackMD)
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-- Run the `./Create_Web_App_Servers.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
+- Run the `./Setup_SRE_WebApp_Servers.ps1 -sreId <SRE ID>` script, where the SRE ID is the one specified in the config
 - The deployment will take a few minutes to complete

 ### Test GitLab Server
 - There is a built-in `root` user, whose password is stored in the SRE key vault (see SRE config file for key vault and secret names).
-- You can test Gitlab from inside the RDS environment by connecting to `<sre-subnet-data-prefix>.151` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG <SRE ID> Research Users` security group.
+- You can test Gitlab from inside the RDS environment by clicking on the `GitLab` icon and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG <SRE ID> Research Users` security group.

 ### Test HackMD Server
-- You can test HackMD from inside the RDS environment by connecting to `<sre-subnet-data-prefix>.152:3000` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG DSGROUP<SRE ID> Research Users` security group.
+- You can test HackMD from inside the RDS environment by clicking on the `HackMD` icon and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG DSGROUP<SRE ID> Research Users` security group.

 ## 9. Deploy initial shared compute VM
 ### [OPTIONAL] Create a custom cloud init file for the SRE if required